bttmly/poser-collection/README.md

 #### `extent([String property])`
 Returns a two-item collection where the first value is the result of calling `min()` and the second item is the result of calling `max()`.

+#### `asRowsOf([ArrayLike headers])`
+Returns a collection where the original collection and `headers` have been merged into a objects, where a given index of `headers` is the key for that index in each item in the original.

+### `asHeadersOf([ArrayLike rows)`
+Returns a collection where the original collection and `rows` have been merged into a objects, where a given index of the original is the key for that index in each item in `rows`.

 ## Factory Properties
 #### `.ctor`